noamguterman/Password-Generator/README.md

 ## 📝 Features
 ✅ **Generates secure random passwords** – Uses a mix of uppercase, lowercase, numbers, and symbols.
 ✅ **Simple and intuitive UI** – Minimalist design for ease of use.
-✅ **Copy-ready passwords** – Users can quickly copy the generated passwords.
+✅ **Copy-ready passwords** – Users can quickly copy the generated passwords by clicking on them.
 ✅ **Responsive design** – Works across desktop and mobile devices.
 ✅ **Animated UI** – Smooth fade-in effect on password generation.